Must-dos when hiring new employees

 Learn what steps to take when hiring a new employee.

-Prepare for new employee's arrival
+Prepare for the new employee's arrival

 Complete necessary paperwork

 Income tax withholding.
-Each new employee should complete and give you a signed Form W-4 when he or she starts work.
+Each new employee should complete and give you a signed Form W-4, when he or she starts work.
 This will allow you to determine how much federal income tax to withhold from the employee's wages.
 In addition to Form W-4, be sure to have your new employee complete any tax forms that may be required under state law.

 New hire reporting.
-Employers are required to report new employees to a designated state new hire registry within 20 days of the date of hire (or sooner, depending on the state).
+Employers must report new employees to a designated state new hire registry within 20 days of the date of hire (or sooner, depending on the state).
 Many states accept a copy of Form W-4 with certain information added by the employer.
 New hire reports are matched against child support records at the state and national levels to locate parents who owe child support.